Synaptic724/ThreadFactory/README.md

 > **NOTE**
 > ThreadFactory is designed and tested against Python 3.13+ in **No-GIL** mode.
-> This library will only function on 3.13 and higher.
+> This library will only function on 3.13 and higher as it is a **No-GIL Exclusive** library.

 Please see the benchmarks at the bottom of this page and if you are interested there are more in the repository.